bingomanatee/transact/README.md

 ### Errors in postSubject hooks

-Errors in postSubject hooks are for the most part treated as errors in handlers; they are to be avoided whenever possible.
+Errors in postSubject hooks are for the most part treated as errors in handlers; they are to be avoided whenever possible. note, postSubject hooks will still get transactions even if the transactions are closed/have errors, so observe state inside hooks before executing changes.

+postSubject hooks can change state / return value of transactions.

 ### Multiple Transaction Sets